ap-enrique/aws_iot_hub_project/README.md

 	- Create a DynamoDB Table to store the data
 	- Use AWS IoT Core to create a rule that publishes sensor data to DynamoDB when MQTT messages are received.
 	- Configure a Lambda function for data handling
+ 		- Create an AWS Lambda function to handle incoming MQTT messages and write them to a DynamoDB table.
  	- Deploy a website using AWS Amplify

-### Step 4: Statistik och Dataanalys
-1. Lambda and DynamoDB:
-	- Create an AWS Lambda function to handle incoming MQTT messages and write them to a DynamoDB table.
-2. Visualization with AWS Amplify:
-	- Build a web interface with AWS Amplify to visualize temperature and humidity data from DynamoDB.

 ### Step 5: Data Visualization
 - You can visualize the collected data for both industrial and home users